 S/4HANA is not a mere technical upgrade or new ERP package delivering incremental gains over its predecessor.
 SAP has positioned it as the digital core of the 21st century enterprise that can help organizations simplify workflows, data models, and their overall IT landscape for enhanced agility and lower TCO, among other benefits.

 A&D companies should evaluate how this next-generation SAP ERP suite can enable them to accelerate their digital transformation initiatives without disrupting existing investments and business continuity.
-They will do well to adopt a calibrated approach, wherein they first assess the relevance of S/4HANA for their unique organizational environment, then correlate it to intended business outcomes, and undertake an optimal adoption program that includes HCL SAP solutions.
+They will do well to adopt a calibrated approach, wherein they first assess the relevance of S/4HANA for their unique organizational environment, then correlate it to intended business outcomes, and undertake an optimal adoption program that includes HCLTech SAP solutions.